justplainstuff/plainstack/web/documentation/2-directory-structure.md

 ### `cli`

 One-off scripts that are aliased in `package.json`.
-This provides a low-overhead, simple convention for adding CLI entrypoints such as `pnpm db:gen`, `pnpm run start`, or `pnpm run dev`.
+This provides a low-overhead, simple convention for adding CLI entry points such as `pnpm db:gen`, `pnpm run start`, or `pnpm run dev`.

 ### `components`